zhaojuanwendy/transfer_learning/README.md

 * Please specify "domain" to your transfer learning task.

 * Summary.ipynb
-⋅⋅⋅ View　feature distribution of NSL_KDD data.
+⋅⋅⋅View　feature distribution of NSL_KDD data.
 * Classification-baseline.ipynb
-⋅⋅⋅ run the classfication before transfer learning as baselines
+⋅⋅⋅run the classfication before transfer learning as baselines

 Result Description
 The generated classfication results contains k,b,isnormlized and several metrics for each classfier.
 The metrics is "accuracy" (ac),"precision"(p),"recall","f1","auc".
 Each row is results for the combinations for parameters k,b and is isnormlized.
 The last two rows are the best values for the current metric of current classifier and the corresponding best parameters.

 3. View the data and the baseline for NSL_KDD
-* The viewing and baseline approaches are implemented in ipython notebook.
+The viewing and baseline approaches are implemented in ipython notebook.

 4. Other utility codes
 * python/SelecteSamples.py